 Perhaps the most reliable method for identification and authentication at reasonable cost is to use a login plus password system.
 It is relatively simple for the experimenter to install such a system for an embedded experiment if the information service does not already use such a system.
 However, as we found in our IPL experiment, the service provider might be unwilling to allow the experimenter to implement a login system because it rather seriously changes the user experience of the service, and generally for the worse.
-Field experiment evidence suggests that such fears are well-founded: login plus password systems may impose substantial non-pecuniary user costs and have marked negative effects on usage; see the discussion in subsection 5.4 below.
+Field experiment evidence suggests that such fears are well-founded: login plus password systems may impose substantial non-pecuniary user costs and have marked negative effects on usage; see the discussion in subsection 4.4 below.

 A related design solution would be to choose as a host for the experiment an information service that already uses a login plus password system.
-However, this may not be feasible, or may rule out especially attractive opportunities, but the experimental results may not generalize well to the greater number of information services that do not require login authentication, especially given the evidence that the non-pecuniary user costs of login systems may be quite high.17

-It may also be worth noting that no standard method of identification and authentication for experiments implement in other environments - e.g, mail, phone or laboratory campaigns - is proof against a participant repeating the experiment under a different identity.
+However, this may not be feasible, or may rule out especially attractive opportunities, but the experimental results may not generalize well to the greater number of information services that do not require login authentication, especially given the evidence that the non-pecuniary user costs of login systems may be quite high.17 authentication for experiments implement in other environments - e.g, mail, phone or laboratory campaigns - is proof against a participant repeating the experiment under a different identity.
 The problems seem to be more numerous and harder to solve for online experiments, but it is unreasonable to expect that any system will be perfect.